Lennon's dark fate is

 Magical Mystery Tours: My Life With The Beatles

-By Tony Bramwell with Rosemary Kingsland
+by Tony Bramwell with Rosemary Kingsland

 book review by Peter Feniak: